jaymody/blogposts/2022-10-22-attention-intuition.md

 $$\boldsymbol{v}_{\text{queen}} - \boldsymbol{v}_{\text{woman}} + \boldsymbol{v}_{\text{man}} \sim \boldsymbol{v}_{\text{king}}$$
 That is, the vector for "queen" minus "woman" plus "man" should result in a vector that is _similar_ to the vector for "king".

-Bu what does it exactly mean for two vectors to be _similar_?
-In fruits/vegetables example, similarity meant how far apart they were in vector space (aka their [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).
+But what does it exactly mean for two vectors to be _similar_?
+In the fruits/vegetables example, similarity meant how far apart they were in vector space (aka their [euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance)).

 However there are many different ways to [measure the similarity between two vectors](https://towardsdatascience.com/9-distance-measures-in-data-science-918109d069fa), each with their own advantages and disadvantages.
 Possibly the simplest way measure of similarity is the dot product:
 $$\boldsymbol{v} \cdot \boldsymbol{w} = \sum_{i}v_i w_i$$